What is a Mastectomy?

 Modified radical mastectomy

-The surgeon removes the entire breast, the lining of the chest muscles and the lymph nodes in the underarm area (axillary nodes).
+The surgeon removes the entire breast, the lining of the chest muscles and the lymph nodes in the underarm area (axillary lymph nodes).

 A modified radical mastectomy may be used to treat:

 Skin-sparing mastectomy and nipple-sparing mastectomy

-A skin-sparing mastectomy removes all of the breast tissue but saves much of the skin of the breast.
+A skin-sparing mastectomy removes all the breast tissue but saves much of the skin of the breast.
 The plastic surgeon can use this skin as an envelope to help form the reconstructed breast.

 A nipple-sparing mastectomy is a skin-sparing mastectomy that also preserves the nipple and areola.